rappaport-dev/EXOSIMS/README.md

 # Portfolio Note: My Contributions to EXOSIMS

-*This is a fork of the [NASA EXOSIMS](https://github.com/dsavransky/EXOSIMS) repository.
+*This is a fork of the [EXOSIMS](https://github.com/dsavransky/EXOSIMS) repository.
 I contributed to this codebase as an undergraduate researcher at Cornell University.*

 ## Key Engineering Contributions
 My work focused on modernizing the software infrastructure and reliability: